 The Library is a library corporation governed by a seven-member board of trustees.
 As required by GAAP, these financial statements present the Library and any existing component units.
-Currently, the Library does not have any component units and based on criteria of GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34, the Library has been determined not to be a component unit of the Village of Flossmoor, Illinois (the Village).
+Currently, the Library does not have any component units based on criteria of GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34.
 The Friends of the Library, while a potential component unit, is not significant to the Library and, therefore, has been excluded from its reporting entity.